contradb/contra/terraform/README.md

 ```
 Obviously replace `example.com` with your domain.
 If you don't want a domain, omit the whole `-var=...` argument.

-The contents of `contradb.tfbackend` assume you're an official-pants admin, and have access to "our" production terraform state.
-So you could delete contradb if you're not careful.
+The contents of `production.tfbackend` assume you're an official-pants admin, and have access to "our" production terraform state.
+So you could delete contradb with some poor decision making.
+(Of course, if you don't have the AWS secrets, you're not going to be able to do that accidentally).

 When you run terraform apply, you'll get a bunch of outputs from